WSShawn/GAN/README.md

 ###Generator

 The Generator Neural Network's initial input is represented by a latent 1-dimensional noise vector.
-The length of the latent vector can be chosen artibtrarily, but we will choose 100 for our example.
+The length of the latent vector is fixed and can be chosen artibtrarily, but we will choose 100 for our example.
+We will draw the latent vector from the Gaussian distribution.

+Convolution is then applied by sliding the kernel along the noise vector.
+We need to pass from a 1x100 dimensional vector to the size of the images in the dataset (3x64x64), the convolution applied is transposed.
+Each transposed convolution will produce a feature map inside the generator.

+Batch Normalization :